 Here’s an example from Kings & Queens:

-This type of form is perfect for announcing an upcoming sale, promoting new product lines, or giving visitors an important message.
+This type of campaign is perfect for announcing an upcoming sale, promoting new product lines, or giving visitors an important message.

-Because the bar doesn’t take up much screen space, you can be more bold with its colors.
+Because the bar doesn’t take up much screen space, you can be bold with its colors.

 So, if you’re teasing an upcoming sale, you can use a background color that contrasts the colors on your site.